 You may contact the Minnesota Crime Victims Reparations Board at 651-201-7300.
 The Crime Victims Reparations Board provides financial help to victims and their families for losses incurred as a result of a violent crime.
-You may also visit the Minnesota Department of Public Safety Office of Justice Program's Minnesota Crime Victims Reimbursement Program for additional information.
+You may also visit https://dps.mn.gov/divisions/ojp/help-for-crime-victims/Pages/crime-victims-reparations.aspx for additional information.